micro-api/micro-api/README.md

 [![Micro Media Type](https://micro-api.github.io/micro-media-type/media/logo.svg)](https://github.com/micro-api/micro-media-type)

-An experimental media type for resilient web APIs.
+An experimental media type for resilient web APIs using hypermedia.
 The contracts of this media type will *never change*, it is final and not open for debate, only clarification.
 There are no optional features, everything is required to implement.
 Its goal is to cover the absolute minimum surface area of a hypermedia API that uses JSON as its format, and nothing more.
 It does not dictate anything that is external to the media type.
 The media type is:

 ```
 application/x.micro+json